Professional Development Professional Development

 Q. Can I submit a Letter of Reference for the author of the letter?

 No. Letters of Reference submitted by the applicant will not be accepted.
-If you submit an online application, your referees will receive an email and direct link to upload their Letter of Reference and business card.
-If your referee is having issues sending their Letter of Reference to your Submittable application, they can email the Letter of Reference and business card directly to [email protected]
+If you submit an online application, your referees will receive an email and direct link to complete the Reference Form.
+If your referee is having issues accessing the form in your Submittable application, they can email the Letter of Reference and business card directly to [email protected].

 Eligibility Criteria